paypal/butterfly/docs/README.md

 ## The benefits of transformation automation

 By automating application source code transformations, upgrades and migrations, overall development experience and software maintenance are improved.
-In addition to that, for a given organization, the number for applications in the latest version of a particular framework is increased and the upgrade and migration processes are simplified.
+In addition to that, for a given organization, the number of applications in the latest version of a particular framework is increased, and the upgrade and migration processes are simplified.

 ## Common use cases